 3. Determine the Size of Your Flywheel

 Finally, the size of the flywheel determines how much energy and effort you’ll need to start generating movement.
 The bigger and heavier the wheel is, the more exertion is necessary to get it turning.
-This means more creative strategies that’ll generate buzz and excitement around your product or service.
-Determine ways to inspire customers to start conversations about your brand.
-For example, send balloons with a purchase, develop weird campaigns that make people laugh, or donate money to causes that customers care about.
-Do everything possible to attract, engage, and delight.
+This means deploying an increase of creative strategies that’ll generate buzz and excitement around your product or service like sending balloons with a purchase or donating money to causes customers care about.

 The size of a flywheel also determines how much maintenance and repair it needs over time.
 The larger the flywheel, the higher volume of customers a company handles.
-Naturally, as more business growth occurs, business owners need to hire people who can keep driving momentum.
-Understaffed teams experience more friction because they don’t have the manpower to keep larger, and therefore heavier flywheels spinning.
+Naturally, as more business growth occurs, business owners need to hire people who can continue driving momentum.
+Understaffed teams experience more friction because they don’t have the manpower needed to keep heavier flywheels spinning.
 Putting a plan for growth in place supports employee retention, fights work burnout, and keeps the ball rolling at higher speeds.

-What Else to Know Before Implementing a Flywheel
+What Business Owners Should Know Before Implementing a Flywheel

-Before transforming your marketing funnel into a flywheel, there’s a few more things to know.
-As Jim Collins, the author who popularized this concept, describes in a video on his YouTube channel, “It’s very helpful to rigorously ask the question, ‘How does our flywheel turn?’
+Thinking through strategy is also another huge component of ensuring business owners receive an ROI on the time, energy, and money they put into developing a flywheel.
+As Jim Collins, the author who popularized the flywheel effect concept, describes in a video on his YouTube channel, “It’s very helpful to rigorously ask the question, ‘How does our flywheel turn?’
 ‘What are the components of our flywheel?’
 ‘What’s the sequence in the flywheel?’
 ‘How can we do for ourselves what Amazon did for itself?’”
-Thinking through strategy is a huge component of ensuring business owners receive an ROI on the time, energy, and money they put into developing a flywheel.

 Additionally, Collins says while flywheels are a symbol of continuity, they also present a bit of a paradox.
-He writes in Turning the Flywheel, “On the one hand, you need to stay with a flywheel long enough to get its full compounding effect.
+In Turning the Flywheel, he writes, “On the one hand, you need to stay with a flywheel long enough to get its full compounding effect.
 On the other hand, to keep the flywheel spinning, you need to continually renew, and improve each and every component.”
-This means that there’s never a point when a company can expect its flywheel to perpetually turn itself.
-While it’ll gain momentum, great leaders make sure their flywheels are dedicated to always improving the customer experience during every phase.
+This means that there’s never a point when a company can expect its flywheel to turn itself.
+For this reason, great leaders constantly consider how to improve their customer journey and experience while their businesses gain momentum.

 With this being said, an innovative, service-oriented attitude is a must for CEOs, executives, and team members.
 Check out these articles next that discuss more on innovation and servant leadership.